HexagonStar/HexagonStar.github.io/_pages/about.md

 # 🧑🏻 Bio

-I'm an incoming Mphil student at The Hong Kong University of Science and Technology (Guangzhou) and obtained my bachelor degree at Beijing University of Posts and Telecommunications.
+I'm a Mphil student at The Hong Kong University of Science and Technology (Guangzhou) and obtained my bachelor degree at Beijing University of Posts and Telecommunications.

 Before this, I was fortunate to be a research intern at **Tencent AI Lab** under supervision of [Prof. Jianhua Yao](https://scholar.google.com/citations?user=3bQwlCQAAAAJ&hl=zh-CN) and **CAIRI  Westlake University** under supervision of [Prof. Stan Z. Li](https://scholar.google.com/citations?user=Y-nyLGIAAAAJ&hl=zh-CN).